Chirag-IIT/Equity-Research-Jamna-Auto-Industries-Ltd./README.md

 # Equity Research Report – Jamna Auto Industries Ltd.

-This repository contains an equity research project on **Jamna Auto Industries Ltd.**, a leading company in the **Auto Ancillaries sector**.
-The research covers detailed fundamental and technical analysis along with industry insights.
+This repository contains an equity research project on **Jamna Auto Industries Ltd.**, in the **Auto Ancillaries sector**.
+The research covers fundamental & technical analysis, industry insights, and an investment thesis.

 ---